gher-uliege/DIVAnd_HFRadar.jl/docs/src/index.md

 ### Simplified momentum balance

-In order to take the momentum balance into account, the time dimension must include the time dimension and the surface elevation ``\eta`` is also a parameter of our cost function:
+In order to take the momentum balance into account, the cost function must include the time dimension and the surface elevation ``\eta`` is also a parameter of our cost function:

 ```math